metamn/react/content/blog/on-design-systems-3/index.md

 ## The context

-Let's start by mapping up the web buzzwords related to design systems.
+Web design and development has a long history.
+Through decades it evolved from one paradigm to another.

+Let's put design systems into a historical context.
+Each quadrant representing an era in web development.

 ![The context](ds-context-black-nologo.png)

-The quadrants put design systems into a historical context &mdash; each quadrant representing an era in web development.
 The historical timeline is depicted counter-clockwise.

-The axes put web development into a larger &mdash; software development &mdash; context: APIs and frameworks.
+The axes connect web development to general software development terms and context: APIs and frameworks.

-And the buzzwords, in short:
+And the story, in short, follows.

 In the beginning &mdash; **Classless HTML** &mdash; there weren't much styling on websites.
-Hence HTML was not linked to CSS via class names.
-However this paradigm lately became a [trend](https://css-tricks.com/no-class-css-frameworks/) again due to it's simplicity and scalability.
+HTML was not linked to CSS via class names &mdash; hence the name.
+However this paradigm lately became a [trend](https://css-tricks.com/no-class-css-frameworks/) due to it's simplicity and scalability.

-**CSS Frameworks** are ubiquoitus.
-Bootstrap, Foundation, Tachyons, Bulma, Tailwind.
+**CSS Frameworks** are the longest reigning paradigm.
+They are ubiquoitus.
 Perhaps they style 90% or more of all webpages today.
+Just to name a few of them: Bootstrap, Foundation, Tachyons, Bulma, Tailwind.

 **Component libraries** and **design systems** are new.
-The line between them is blurry for the novice.
-But &mdash; it turns out in the next chapters &mdash; this line defines if a UI is consistent or not.
+The line between them is blurry &mdash; for the novice &mdash; but very important.
+It makes a UI consistent or not.

-## Consistent user interfaces in web context
+## The journey

-It takes a journey from user interfaces to consistent web UIs &mdash; a dozen of steps, some steps depicting an era in front-end development.
+It takes a journey from the term `user interfaces` to `consistent web user interfaces`.
+A dozen of steps, some steps depicting an era in front-end development.

-For those on the rush there is a big picture.
+For those on the run, there is a big picture.
 It's enjoyable on larger screens via a click.

 ![UI](ui.png)

 For the rest, there is a breakdown.
-A step-by-step overview of the process where a consistent UI theory unfolds.
+A step-by-step guide where at the end a consistent UI unfolds.

 ## User interfaces

 ![UI](ui1.png)

-User interfaces display information.
-A special information: equipped with structure, presentation and behaviour.
+User interfaces display a certain type of information.
+Information equipped with structure, presentation and behaviour.

 Structure and presentation is familiar from graphic and print design.
 It defines layout and style.

 Behaviour is specific to interactive environments like the web.
 This dynamic context requires the user interface to handle change &mdash; to behave on change.
 Per se, it equips information with a dynamic attribute.

 ## Web user interfaces